 Pension benefits are taxed as earned income.
-There are several options with regard to taking a pension:
+There are several options with regard to taking pension.

-- Capped Income Drawdown.
-Capped drawdown is an option to draw an income for life from the SSAS, within an annual limit, without having to purchase an annuity.
-Capped Drawdown can commence from age 55 but must have commenced prior to April 2015.
-Capped drawdown allows a pension to be paid up to a maximum amount every year; see the Capped Income Drawdown calculator on our website to determine how much can be drawn.
-The maximum income limits will be reviewed every 3 years before age 75 and annually after age 75.
-There is no minimum income limit, and the member can choose not to draw any income at all if desired.
+• Capped Income Drawdown.
+Capped Income Drawdown is an option to draw an income for life from the SSAS, within an annual limit, without having to purchase an annuity.
+Capped Income Drawdown can commence from the age of 55, but must have commenced prior to April 2015.
+Capped Income Drawdown allows a pension to be paid up to a maximum amount every year: see the Capped Income Drawdown calculator on our website to determine how much can be drawn.
+The maximum income limits will be reviewed every three years before the age of 75 and annually after the age of 75.
+There is no maximum income limit, and the member can choose not to draw any income at all, if desired.
 Capped Income Drawdown is NOT an available option for people drawing retirement benefits for the first time after April 2015.
 A Capped Drawdown Fund can be converted to a Flexi-Access Drawdown Fund in order to be able to make unrestricted pension withdrawals from the fund (subject to income tax).
-Anyone who has partially crystallised their funds before April 2015 and is receiving Capped Drawdown from the crystallised portion of their fund can crystallise the balance of their fund post April 2015 to pay Capped Drawdown if they wish.
-Drawing via Capped Income Drawdown allows your annual allowance to remain at £40,000. - Flexi-Access Drawdown.
+Anyone who has partially crystallised their funds before April 2015 and is receiving Capped Income Drawdown from the crystallised portion of their fund can crystallise the balance of their fund post April 2015 to pay Capped Income Drawdown if they wish.
+Drawing via Capped Income Drawdown allows your annual allowance to remain at £40,000.

+Flexi-Access Drawdown.
 You can take as little or as much income as required.
 You pay marginal rate tax on all withdrawals.
 No calculations are required; no set valuation dates are required for assets as is the case with Capped Income Drawdown.
-A tax free lump sum of 25% of the member's accumulated fund can be paid.
+A tax-free lump sum of 25% of the member's accumulated fund can be paid.
 The balance of the fund becomes a Flexi-Access Drawdown Fund.
 There are no restrictions on the amount or frequency of withdrawals that can be made from the Flexi-Access Drawdown Fund.
 Income tax at the member's marginal rate is payable on Flexi-Access withdrawals.
-Those receiving the current Capped Drawdown (see above) can convert to Flexi-Access Drawdown should they wish (for example, if they want to receive withdrawals in excess of their maximum Capped Drawdown).
-Those with Flexible Drawdown funds prior to April 2015 will automatically become Flexi-Access Drawdown Funds.
-This introduces some advantages regarding regarding pension contributions.
-Please note that if you take Flexi-Access drawdown your annual allowance reduces to £4,000. - Uncrystallised Funds Pension Lump Sum.
-This is paid from 'uncrystallised' funds, i.e. funds from which no benefits have previously been derived.
-25% of the pot is taken tax free, the remaining 75% is taxed as income at the beneficiaries' marginal rate of income tax.
+Those receiving the current Capped Income Drawdown (see above) can convert to Flexi-Access Drawdown should they wish (for example, if they want to receive withdrawals in excess of their maximum Capped Income Drawdown).Those with Flexible Drawdown Funds prior to April 2015 will automatically become Flexi- Access Drawdown Funds.
+This introduces some advantages regarding pension contributions.
+Please note that if you take Flexi-Access Drawdown your annual allowance reduces to £4,000.

+• Uncrystallised Funds Pension Lump Sum.
+This is paid from 'uncrystallised' funds, ie. funds from which no benefits have previously been derived.
+25% of the pot is taken tax-free the remaining 75% is taxed as income at the 'beneficiary's' marginal rate of income tax.
 You must have remaining Lifetime Allowance to cover the payment.
 As an alternative to drawdown, a member can simply choose to withdraw a lump sum from their accumulated pension fund using this method.
 Of each lump sum paid, 25% is tax free and the remaining 75% will be taxable as pension income at the individual's marginal rate of income tax.
-The 25% tax free element is not available for payments from Pension Credits (in respect of divorce) as a tax-free lump sum may already have been paid in connection with these funds before the pension-sharing order was issued.
+The 25% element is not available for payments from Pension Credits (in respect of divorce), as a tax-free lump sum may already have been paid in connection with these funds before the pension-sharing order was issued.
 A payment of an Uncrystallised Funds Pension Lump Sum will be a benefit crystallisation event assessed against the Lifetime Allowance.
-Please note that if you take Uncrystallised Funds Pension Lump Sum your annual allowance reduces to £4,000.
+Please note that if you take Uncrystallised Funds Lump Sum your annual allowance reduces to £4,000.